analogdevicesinc/ai8x-training/README.md

   (for example, a 2x2 AvgPool of `[[0, 0], [0, 3]]` will return `0`).
 * Pooling window sizes must be even numbers, and have equal H and W dimensions.
 * Pooling other than 2x2 is only supported in the last convolutional layer via a workaround in the unload function.
-AI84 generates additional output data for 4x4 pooling, and thus layers cannot be chained.
+AI84 generates additional output data when pooling 4x4, and thus layers cannot be chained.
 * The `Conv2D` stride is fixed to 1.
 However, the pooling stride can be 1, 2, or 4.
 * The number of input or output channels must not exceed 64.